rushabhgandhi13/blockchain-ecommerce/README.md

 3. Buy products.
 4. View all products.
 5. View all owned products.
-6. Making transanctions using metamask.
+6. Making transactions using metamask.
 </pre>
 ---